NeuraByte-UCSD-ITS/cogs119-project/README.md

 - added Participant survey feedback,
 - removed final data display ("jsPsych.data.displayData()")
 - included instructors code that adds participant ID entry field and fixation duration to 800ms

+* **Project Work: Data Analysis "Massive Memory Analysis.ipynb"**:  While reviewing the final version of this notebook [link: [https://colab.research.google.com/drive/1s425jSClt8KF6oqUVIwIXOTAugl11Fbf?usp=sharing](https://colab.research.google.com/drive/1s425jSClt8KF6oqUVIwIXOTAugl11Fbf?usp=sharing)], I noticed updates to the "Section 3.
+Plot" made sometime between Sunday (12/8) and today, Monday (likely by Darwin).
+My understanding is that Darwin completed the analysis up to the middle of Section 3, while I finished the remaining sections.

+* **Project Work: Final Project Report (Individual Submission):** I completed my final report, but this time, I only shared it directly with Darwin.
+I requested him to distribute it to anyone he felt contributed significantly to the project.
+Based on my involvement, I believe the main contributors were Darwin and myself.